Technology Tools and Resources

 Phone technology continues to evolve and you need to make sure you are using the most efficient tools in order to communicate effectively and provide a seamless customer service experience.

-If you telecommute on a regular basis, be sure to forward your office phone when you are working off campus.
-The ability to reach you during the workday should be no different whether you are on campus or off.
-Phone forwarding options may differ depending on division policies, phone set up and job requirements or phone operating systems.
+If you telecommute on a regular basis or work remotely, be sure to connect with OIT to ensure you are using the telecommunications modes that will enable you to work most effectively.
+The ability to reach you during the workday should be no different whether you are working on campus or off.
+Phone forwarding options may differ depending on division policies, phone set up and job requirements, or phone operating systems.

 • Employees who have an Emory-assigned phone number can make and receive calls from a remote location on their PC, MAC, Apple, or Android device via an Avaya IX Workplace Softphone Client (formerly Equinox / Avaya Communicator).
 This feature allows users to control their desk phone from their preferred device via a mobile app.
 For most users, the IP Softphone feature is the recommended and preferred method of remote phone access.
 It also eliminates the concern of sharing the user’s personal home phone or cell number via caller ID as the user’s Emory-assigned, campus phone extension is what is shared with callers.
 To obtain this service, submit a request through the IT Shopping Cart (VPN connection required).
 The item is listed under "Phone-Other, IX Workplace Softphone."